cajallen/spellbook/README.md

 # Saurian Sorcery
 A tower defense game where you assemble a tribe of lizards to defend against robot invaders attempting to steal sacred dragon eggs from your village.
+All assets and code (outside of library usage from the libs folder) are done by me.

 ### Gameplay
 https://github.com/cajallen/spellbook/assets/56494731/4aab2316-10f5-4500-9de9-d5967427b537